Bosnia and herzegovina Country Commercial Guide

 Overview

-The majority of medical equipment suppliers in Bosnia and Herzegovina are EU-based manufacturers, primarily from Germany and Italy.
-However, in recent years, U.S. manufacturers such as GE Medical and Medtronic have made significant headway in supplying U.S. technology in hospitals throughout the country, specifically diagnostic-imaging equipment in the clinical centers in Sarajevo, Tuzla, Banja Luka, and Mostar.
-U.S.-manufactured medical equipment enjoys an excellent reputation in BiH for state-of-the-art technology, quality, and reliability.
-The medical equipment market is very price sensitive.
+While the majority of medical equipment suppliers in Bosnia and Herzegovina are EU-based manufacturers, primarily from Germany and Italy, U.S. manufacturers such as GE Medical and Medtronic have made significant headway in recent years.
+U.S. medical equipment, specifically diagnostic-imaging equipment, can be found in the public clinical centers in Sarajevo, Tuzla, Banja Luka, and Mostar, as well as the newly opened private hospitals in Sarajevo.
+U.S. medical equipment enjoys an excellent reputation in BiH for state-of-the-art technology, quality, and reliability.
+However, the medical equipment market is very price sensitive, and EU manufacturers benefit from preferential tariff regimes.

 The entity and cantonal Institutes of Health Insurance administer healthcare systems which are funded through compulsory payroll contributions from both employers and employees.
-BiH’s health care system is predominantly publicly funded; however, there are an increasing number of private practices.
-The RS also has some public private partnerships (PPP) in the health care system, but the Federation lacks a law to allow PPPs in any industry.
+BiH’s health care system is predominantly publicly funded; however, there are an increasing number of private practices and two new private hospitals in Sarajevo.
+The RS also has some public-private partnerships (PPP) in the health care system, but the Federation lacks a law to facilitate PPPs in any industry at the entity level.
 Individual cantons have their own PPP laws, which vary in quality.

 Opportunities